jimporter/mike/README.md

 mike delete [version-or-alias]...
 ```

+If `version-or-alias` is a version, this will delete the version and all its
+aliases from the branch; if it's an alias, it will only delete that alias.

-If you'd like to completely wipe the contents of your docs branch, just run
+If you'd like to *completely* wipe the contents of your docs branch, just run
 `mike delete --all`.
 Like `deploy` above, you can specify `-p`/`--push` to
 push this commit as well.